 Marin's agricultural history remains a strong value and source of pride, particularly in the Coastal and Inland Rural Corridors of the County.
-According to the United States Department of Agriculture (USDA), Marin County farms and ranches encompass approximately 140,075 acres, or about 41% of the County's total land area; land in farms decreased by 18% from 2012 to 2017.42 Rural West Marin has an economic base of cattle ranches, dairies, organic vegetable farms, poultry, mariculture, and tourism.
-Of the
+According to the United States Department of Agriculture (USDA), Marin County farms and ranches encompass approximately 140,075 acres, or about 41 % of the County's total land area; land in farms decreased by 18% from 2012 to 2017.
+Rural West Marin has an economic base of cattle ranches, dairies, organic vegetable farms, poultry, mariculture, and tourism.
+Of the 343 agricultural operations in Marin County, the majority are third- to fifth-generation family-owned farms and are not large by California standards, with an average size of 408 acres.

-42 2017 Census of Agriculture Marin County Profile,
+&lt;sup>42 2017 Census of Agriculture Marin County Profile,